Slowly Varying Regression under Sparsity: Extended Numerical Experiments on Real-World Data

+We begin our discussion by outlining the details of the real-world datasets we use in our experiments and the preprocessing methodology we apply to each of them.

+As discussed in Section \ref{sec:realworld}, we randomly split each dataset 10 times into training ($60\%$), validation ($20\%$), and test ($20\%$) sets (respecting the temporal structure if such exists).
+In all cases, we use the training set to normalize both the validation and the test sets' data matrices $\bm X$ and responses $\bm Y$, so that all features and responses have zero mean and unit variance.

-In this experiment, we focus on a real-world case study concerned with appliances energy prediction \citep{candanedo2017data}.
+\paragraph{Appliances Energy Prediction: Hourly.} In this experiment, we focus on a real-world case study concerned with appliances energy prediction \citep{candanedo2017data}.
 The dataset is publicly available at the University of California Irvine (UCI) Machine Learning repository, at \url{https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction}.

-Each observation in the dataset is a vector of measurements made by a wireless sensor network in a low energy building.
-The features include the temperature and humidity conditions in various rooms in the building, the weather conditions in the nearest weather station, and a couple of noise variables.
-The goal is to predict the energy consumption of the building's appliances energy use.
+Each observation in the dataset is a vector of measurements made by a wireless sensor network in a low-energy building.
+The features include the temperature and humidity conditions in various rooms in the building, the weather conditions in the nearest weather station, the month in which the measurements were taken, and a couple of noise variables.
+The goal is to predict the energy consumption of the building's appliances.
 Measurements are taken every 10 minutes over a 4.5-month period.

 We preprocess the dataset as follows.
-We construct the similarity graph by assigning a vertex to each hour of the day, so that $T=24$.
+We construct the similarity graph by assigning a vertex to each hour of the day so that $T=24$.
 To capture the temporal structure in the problem, the graph is a chain, i.e., vertex $t \in [T-1]$ is considered adjacent to vertex $t+1$.
 For each day $d$ in the data, we create $6$ data points per vertex $t \in [T]$, by collecting all $6$ measurements that were taken at hour $t$ and during day $d$.
 For example, for $t=15$, we collect the measurements taken at 3pm, 3:10pm, $\dots$, 3:50pm, across all days in the data.
 By doing so, we get $N = 822$ data points per vertex.
-Each data point consists of $D = 26$ features, which we standardize.
+Each data point consists of $D = 26$ features.
+The decision to split the data hourly was the most natural, but it remains an arbitrary decision.
+The model can be applied to any subdivision depending on the goal of the regression, and this splitting can also be hyper-parameter-tuned for further performance improvement.